AdrianGeorgeM/AdrianGeorgeM/README.md

 🎧 I like listening to music
  I’m looking to collaborate with other front end developers 🏁
-🐶 I don't have work experience
+- I want to work under a senior person doing the grunt work he doesn't want to do, so I can learn and get better and better 🐶 I don't have work experience,

 ### Spotify Playing 🎧